 There is a selection of sports activities available to children all over Brent.

 Many Brent libraries hold weekly sessions for under threes and under fives with their parents or carers, so they can enjoy storytelling, songs and other activities.
 Please contact your local library or check out what's on in Brent libraries for the latest information.

 A bookstart pack containing two free baby books, advice, information and an invitation to join the local library, is presented to parents at the time of their baby's seven to nine month developmental check, usually by a health visitor or nursery nurse.

 Museum and Archives

 Brent Museum and Archives provide a wealth of fascinating information about Brent's history, people and its diverse cultures.
 Visitors to the Brent Archives can examine real historical documents, photographs and maps, some of which are over 250 years old.

-The brand new Brent Museum is now open at the new Library at Willesden Green.
+The Brent Museum is open at the Library at Willesden Green.